gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 The slipper with a single velcro strap tries to alleviate the slipper’s worst shortcomings:
 You still get that big space for toehook patches, but the velcro strap all the way up the shoe keeps it on your foot no matter how hard you crank on it.
-The single strap might even be able to make up for a slightly too low volume upper midfoot, but the single-strap slipper still isn’t the design to accomodate a wider variety of foot shapes.
+The single strap might even be able to make up for a slightly too low volume upper midfoot, but the single-strap slipper still isn’t the design to accomodate the widest variety of foot shapes.

 Another way of closing shoes works by way of one or more webbing straps zig-zagging down the shoe and either having velcro at the top end or on a pull tab sliding along the strap.
 Every brand has their own way of implementing this sort of system, and they all have their own name for it.